timothymillar/TEFingerprint/docs/method.rst

 Within each array of tip positions we expect to find clusters of tips with widths that are proportional to the insertion size of the initial paired reads.

-The DBSCAN family of clustering algorithms identify clusters based on point *density*.
+The DBSCAN (Ester *et al.* 1996) family of clustering algorithms identify clusters based on point *density*.
 Points that form dense regions are grouped into cluster while points in sparse regions are classified as noise points.
 DBSCAN does not require the number of clusters to be specified as an input because clusters are defined entirely in terms of point density.